spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 A high value indicates reduced performance for end users – this may result in “it feels slow” complaints or “I can’t work” reports in extreme scenarios.

-**Resolving high User Input Delay:** First, use the time interval function to change how long the data is displayed.
+**Resolving High User Input Delay:** First, use the time interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 This is not related to network latency – it is related to machine performance.
 Next, navigate to the Performance tab to see which specific users and processes are consuming RAM resources.
 Finally, either communicate with the user/s directly and/or use the Connect to Machine Quick Action to navigate to the machine to troubleshoot further.

 #### Frames Skipped – Insufficient Network Resources
 Indicates the average number of frames skipped due to a lack of network resources for the period indicated.
 The default time interval displayed is the last 15 minutes, with multiple data-points per minute.